 Procrastination examples include delaying school work, postponing research papers, or spending hours watching videos instead of completing other tasks.
 Procrastination shows up in many ways, like not making decisions, wanting everything to be perfect, or lacking motivation.
-This article looks at eight common ways people avoid tasks at work and offers tips on how to overcome procrastination and stay productive.
+Situational factors in the work environment—such as unclear roles, frequent distractions, or lack of resources—can also contribute to procrastination.
+This article looks at eight common ways people avoid tasks at work and offers tips on how to overcome procrastination and stay productive, including how addressing procrastination may require different strategies depending on the sector or specific job role.

 Key Takeaways To Overcome Procrastination